 Projects are containers used to organize and manage access to content.
 By giving non-administrators privileges to manage projects, certain content administration tasks can be handled at the project level.

 Project Leaders: Projects can have project leaders, users who have been set as a project leader.
 This setting automatically grants a user their maximum capabilities—depending on their site role—for that project and all content in that project.
-Project leaders with site role of Explorer (can publish) and above will therefore have all capabilities.
+Project leaders with site role of Explorer (can publish) and above have all capabilities.
 Project leaders are essentially local admins for the project without access to site or server settings.

-Hierarchy: Only administrators can create top-level projects.
-Project owners and project leaders can create nested projects inside their projects.
 Project owners and leaders have full administrative access to the project and its content, as well as any nested projects it contains.
 In a hierarchy, project leaders are implicitly given project leader access to all child content.
 To remove project leader access, you must do so at the level in the hierarchy where the role was explicitly assigned.

-Deleting: Content can only exist inside a project.
-(External assets can exist outside of projects, however.
-See External assets that are not in projects for information.)
-Only administrators can create and delete top-level projects, but project leaders can create or delete nested projects.
 Deleting projects also deletes all the Tableau content and nested projects they contain.
-External assets that were in the project are not deleted, but are removed from the project and continue to appear in External Assets.
 To delete a project without losing its content, move the content to another project first.
 Deleting projects can’t be undone.

 For a deeper dive into project administration, see Use Projects to Manage Content Access and Add Projects and Move Content Into Them.